locokit/locokit/docs/concepts/block-types.md

 several blocks will be available to you.

 Each block will have dedicated settings.
-Some of them are related to data, others are for presentation only.
+Some of them are related to data in your database, others are just for presentation.

 This section will describe all block types we have created until now.

 ## Presentation blocks

-Presentation blocks are here to display any arbitrary text.
+Presentation blocks are here to display any arbitrary information.

 ### Paragraph